-Michael Warner is a Professor of Acting at Pace University where he specializes in Shakespeare, Ibsen, Chekov and Strindberg, and trains actors in the Meisner Technique at his private studio.
+Michael Warner is a Professor of Acting at Pace University where he specializes in Shakespeare, Ibsen, Chekov and Strindberg.
 He is the former Creative Director and Head of Acting at Studio4 and has taught at The University of the Arts, Rutgers and The New York Conservatory of the Dramatic Arts.
+He is a Master Acting Teacher with The Broadway Collective.
 He has numerous appearances in Film and Television including House of Cards, Forever, Law and Order, Law and Order-Criminal Intent, Boardwalk Empire, All My Children, As the World Turns, among others.
 Theater credits include the Broadway revival of Machinal, The Language of Trees, The Marriage of Bette and Boo, Distracted (Roundabout), Wings (Second Stage), Scarcity (Rattlestick), Monstrosity (13p), Missed Connections (Ars Nova), Almost an Evening, Arrangements (Atlantic), among many others.
+Directing Credits include Love/Sick by John Cariani, Marie Antoinette by David Adjmi, The Chekov Project, An Evening of Ten Minute Plays, as well dozens of Scene Nights and Workshops.
+His Solo play, How.
+What.
+Now., was Workshopped at The Williamstown Theater Festival and at the Project Y New Works Festival.
 He holds an MFA from Rutgers University.

 Lawrence Ballard received an BA from the University of Minnesota and an MFA from Rutgers University.
 He has performed on Broadway, TV and Film for the past 16 years and has 2 decades of stage experience.
 He has written, directed and taught in NYC for the past 6 years.